disorderedmaterials/dissolve/web/docs/userguide/developers/idaaas.md

 ```

 There is a chance that, while setting up the shell, you\'ll get a
-message about building `qtbase`{.verbatim}.
+message about building `qtbase`.
 If so, go grab a cup of tea.
-This means that one of our custom libraries hasn\'t been properly pulled
+This means that one of our custom libraries hasn't been properly pulled
 from cache and it will need some time to compile.
 Thankfully, this will
 only ever need to happen once.

-## Build Dissolve
+### Build Dissolve

 We can now configure Dissolve.